CHAPTER 49. CHILD WELFARE.

 (2) If the matter is for a status offense other than truancy, the prosecutor shall refer the juvenile to a case worker or probation officer who shall develop a diversion program pursuant to subsection (d) of this section.

-(3) The prosecutor is not required to refer the juvenile for development of a diversion program pursuant to subdivision (1) or (2) of this subsection and may proceed to file a petition with the court if he or she determines:
+(3) The prosecutor is not required to refer the juvenile for development of a diversion program pursuant to subdivision (2) of this subsection and may proceed to file a petition with the court if he or she determines:

 (A) The juvenile has a prior adjudication for a status or delinquency offense; or

-(B) There exists a significant and likely risk of harm to the juvenile, a family member or the public.
+(B) There exists a significant and likely risk of harm to the juvenile, a family member, or the public.

 (c) If the matter is for a nonviolent misdemeanor offense, the prosecutor shall determine whether the case can be resolved informally through a diversion program without the filing of a petition.
-If the prosecutor determines that a diversion program is appropriate, it shall refer the matter to a case worker or probation officer who shall develop a diversion program pursuant to subsection (d) of this section.
+If the prosecutor determines that a diversion program is appropriate, he or she shall refer the matter to a case worker or probation officer who shall develop a diversion program pursuant to subsection (d) of this section.

-(d)(1) When developing a diversion program, the case worker, probation officer or truancy diversion specialist shall:
+(d)(1) When developing a diversion program, the case worker, probation officer, or truancy diversion specialist shall:

 (A) Conduct an assessment of the juvenile to develop a diversion agreement;